Guidance

-Recycling assessment methodology: stages of recyclability and definitions
+Recyclability assessment methodology: stages of recyclability and definitions

-Stages of Recyclability
+Stages of recyclability

 This methodology is focused on evaluating recyclability, encompassing the full range of requirements across the packaging end-of-life stages.
-It ensures that packaging can be recycled and transformed into new product applications - that is, replacing virgin materials.
+It assesses whether packaging can be recycled and transformed into new product applications - that is, replacing virgin materials.
 By considering factors such as collection, sortation, and reprocessing capabilities, the methodology aims to support a circular packaging economy, where materials are recaptured and recycled rather than disposed of, while also addressing the practical challenges faced across the value chain.

 There are 5 end-of-life stages providing the foundational structure for the methodology.